Raymondvonz/CodeWords/W8/readme.md

 IF user moves mouse
            THEN ads move in an opposite direction
 Else  the ads moves randomly
 OT BLUE BALLS, BUDDY?
 SAME OLD SAME OLD?
-FUCK THAT SHIT MAN....GO MONSTER!
-MONSTER IS THE MOST POTENT FORM OF DAMI- ANA EVER GROWN.
-AND WE GOT IT HERE IN CUM CITY!
-TAKE A TRIP TO CUM CITY AND WATCH YOUR LIFE TURN FROM SHITTY TO . . .
-WORSE!
+FUCK THAT SHIT MAN...
            Part C Pop up ads with Highlight text
            IF user moves mouse
            THEN ads grow bigger